Diwali in Delhi: How to Celebrate the Festival of Lights

 What is Closed in Delhi on Diwali?

 Delhi monuments and attractions are open on Diwali.
-Restaurants and markets are also open on this day, though markets will close earlier.
-I would avoid the markets on Diwali unless you go in the morning, they will be super crowded.
+Restaurants and markets are also open on this day, though markets will close early.

 Is the Delhi Metro closed on Diwali?